 I can't stand small talk, and have been known to have deep, moving talks with total strangers.

-I love angels and I believe they are surrounding me and have protected me at difficult moments in my life.
+I love angels and I believe they are surrounding me and have protected me all my life, especially in difficult times.

 Singing at my shows is my absolute happy place and strangely, I feel invisible while I'm singing.
 I forget myself in a way that is holy relief to me.

-I love Dateline and True Crime analysis.
-It reminds me how simple life is when you listen to your gut and tell the truth.
+I love Dateline and True Crime analysis, and I follow and pray for incarcerated innocents.
+It reminds me how simple life is when you remain conscious, listen to your gut and tell the truth.
+Cops, lawyers, financial advisors- they know about the truth, and consciousness.
+Because often it resides in body language, a few words, banal life details.
+That’s fascinating to me.